winglang/wing/CONTRIBUTING.md

 You also need to `npm login` into `@monadahq`.

 ## Orientation
 This is a [CDK for Terraform](https://www.terraform.io/cdktf) [JSII](https://github.com/aws/jsii) [Projen](https://github.com/projen/projen) project.
-So its package json and other resources are generated from the `.projenrc.js` file in the root.
+So its package.json and other resources are generated from the `.projenrc.js` file in the root.
 After modifying it, run `npx projen` to regenerate the resources.

 ### src folder
 Contains the cloud resources for different targets: local and aws at the moment.